rust-lang/log/rfcs/0000-structured-logging.md

 );
 ```

-If you come across a data type in the Rust ecosystem that you can't log, then try looking for a `serde` feature on the crate that defines it.
+If you come across a data type in the Rust ecosystem that you can't log, then add the `kv_serde` feature to `log` and try looking for a `serde` feature on the crate that defines it.
 If there isn't one already then adding it will be useful not just for you, but for anyone that might want to serialize those types for other reasons.

 ## Supporting key-value pairs in `Log` implementations